AD1913/myob-technical-test/README.md

 Controller classes are the entry points for the Rest API's which internally invoke methods from service classes to return the required response.
 DAO classes are not included here since there is no dynamic data being populated.

-#  Build and Run process
+#  Build and Run process for local

+## By Cloning the Code
 1. Clone the code from this GitHub repo
 2. Use the maven wrapper classes provided with this repo to build and run the application by following the below mentioned steps